Friday, December 17, 2010

 We still have the “Merlin” series once a week on iBBC, turning more and more into a comedy and giving us some good laughs.
 There is also a series of short behind-the-scenes videos available on the Merlin Website which we’ve been watching over dinner, too.

-First, we saw “Origins + Lemons”, a play by the Christian playgroup Riding Lights – just five actors and minimum props but an amazing performance with food for thought as well as a good laugh.
+More special were two theatre plays I’ve been seeing together with my SIL Fiona, one right at the beginning of the month and one right at the end: First, we saw “Origins + Lemons”, a play by the Christian playgroup Riding Lights – just five actors and minimum props but an amazing performance with food for thought as well as a good laugh.
 The play, staged at Egham church, reviewed many well-known Bible stories in the light of the ongoing religion-science conflict.
 You can see a little rehearsal video of it here.

 The other play was a more famous piece: “The Crucible” by Arthur Miller, based on the real happenings around the witch trials in the puritan community of Salem/USA in the late 1600s.
 This is a very emotional tragedy and was incredibly well played by the local amateur playgroup The Runnymede Drama Group, with my BIL Graham in one of the leading roles (atypically as a pastor!) and our niece Eleanor as one of the “afflicted” children.
+There is a lot of information on the original happenings, including biographies of all the main characters in the play, on this website, and also a link to The Crucible broadway play and movie.

 What fun things did I do with my family and/or friends?

+This month was full of activities and events!
 On the 5th of November of course was Bonfire Night, the annual British celebration of an historical event when one Guy Fawkes intended to blow up Parliament and the King, incidentally also in the late 1600.
 He didn’t succeed but provided the future generations of the country with a great excuse to have parties, bonfires and fireworks!

 So, every year on the closest Saturday we have the “Bonfire and Fireworks Extravaganza” at the Vicarage here in Chertsey.
 This year there were nearly 400 people in attendance – soup kitchen, BBQ and cakes, a huge bonfire and great fireworks, and a welcome opportunity to meet lots of people I hadn’t seen for a while.
 The rain held off until all was finished and we only got a little damper on the way home.
 There are lots of photos on my Facebook, but I think you need to have your own account there (free) and be “Friends” with me to be able to see them.
 If you haven’t got a Facebook account let me know and I’ll send you an invite…